/users/b5af5380-8334-4b4d-8dd0-ab42a007531c/ratecard/293018945_577229287203256_1470518327296707088_n.jpg)

+"Great all around trip.
+Even thought the fish were a little slow, Brad went over and above to try and put us on the fish. we had a great time and look forward to booking again!" - jerry.
 "We loved your sense of humor.
 We are rather upfront and honest bunch and you let us enjoy ourselves by joining in with us.
 Thanks for a great day on the water.
 May the Lord bless you and your young family.
-Oh yes and we caught fish as well!!" - Leon
+Oh yes and we caught fish as well!!" - Leon.
+"Best fishing trip ever.
+My kids had a blast!" - William.

 February 1, 2025